 New Year, New You: 4 reasons to become a lifelong learner for the New Year

-It’s the time of year where you’re probably thinking about ways you can improve yourself and your well-being in the New Year.
-If you’re looking for a resolution that benefits your mind, career, mental health and social life, making a goal to learn at least one new skill in 2022 could drastically improve your life.
+It’s the time of year when you’re probably thinking about ways you can improve yourself and your well-being.
+If you’re looking for a resolution that benefits your mind, career, mental health and social life, making a goal to learn at least one new skill in this year could drastically improve your life.